-D) Start on oral proton pump inhibitor, clarithromycin, and amoxicillin
+C) Start on oral proton pump inhibitor, clarithromycin, and amoxicillin

-H. pylori infection is first to ask the patient about any previous antibiotic exposure as this information will guide which specific antibiotics will be prescribed to the patient based on resistance.
-Triple therapy including clarithromycin, amoxicillin or metronidazole, plus a proton pump inhibitor (PPI) for 14 days is the standard therapy in regions where clarithromycin resistance is < 15% and in patients with no prior history of macrolide exposure.
+CLO stands for Campylobacter-like organism and is also known as the Rapid Urease Test.
+This diagnostic test is used for the detection of Helicobacter pylori by finding the presence of urease, an enzyme that is produced by Helicobacter pylori.
+Also, considering this patient’s background and clinical presentation, Helicobacter pylori infection is highest on the differential diagnosis list.
+Based on a meta-analysis on Global Prevalence of Helicobacter pylori infection published by the American Gastroenterological Association, the prevalence of H. pylori infection is highest in Africa, Latin America and the Caribbean, and Asian.
+The guideline (ACG Clinical Guideline 2017) directed therapy for H. pylori infection is first to ask the patient about any previous antibiotic exposure as this information will guide which specific antibiotics should be prescribed to the patient based on resistance.
+Triple therapy including clarithromycin, amoxicillin or metronidazole, plus a proton pump inhibitor (PPI) for 14 days is the standard therapy in regions where clarithromycin resistance is <15% and in patients with no prior history of macrolide exposure.
 This is indicated for this patient.

 Answer choice A: Consult nephrology for acute renal failure, is incorrect.
 The patient’s elevated BUN is likely from the upper GI bleed induced by the gastric ulcer, though no active bleeding or visible vessels were found during the EGD.
-The patient should be given IV fluids and have the underlying cause treated before consulting nephrology
+The patient should be given IV fluids and have the underlying cause treated before consulting nephrology.

-Answer choice B: Switch pantoprazole intravenously twice daily to famotidine intravenously twice daily, is incorrect.
+Answer choice D: Switch pantoprazole intravenously twice daily to famotidine intravenously twice daily, is incorrect.
 H2 blocking medications are inferior to PPIs for the management of upper GI bleeds secondary to peptic ulcer disease.

 Answer choice E: Transfuse 2 units of packed red blood cells, is incorrect.
 This patient is not actively bleeding and is hemodynamically stable.
 Blood products should only be transfused if hemoglobin is <7 or if the patient is hemodynamically unstable.